Kishkindhapuri: Plot

 Raghava, Mythu, and Sumith learn from Vedhavati's parents about Bhushana Varma, Visrava's mentor.
 Visrava, born during a lunar eclipse with a limp, was shunned by his father but doted on by his mother.
 He later killed his father after he assaulted his mother.
 He excelled under Varma's guidance and won a radio audition in 1989, but Vedhavati was credited as the winner.
 Furious, Visrava confronted the station owners and vanished mysteriously, with rumours that the owners killed him.
 The trio later discovers Varma had died years ago, and that Visrava had impersonated him.
 Visrava later rams the trio's car, injuring them, and then possesses Mythu in the hospital and attempts to kill Raghava, who incapacitates the possessed Mythu.

 Raghava recalls seeing gas canisters in the radio station basement and confronts Surendhar, the supplier.
 Surendhar reveals that his brother Vaali Kumar, one of the owners of the station, loved Vedhavati and made her the station's speaker, which enraged Visrava, who publicly humiliated Vedhavati, leading to her suicide.
 In retaliation, Vaali and the other owners locked Visrava in the basement and tortured him with Sarin nerve gas for 12 days, resulting in his death, and buried him near the railway tracks.
 Surendhar also reveals that Visrava's mother died giving birth to him and he became an introvert who started talking to the things in his house.
 He found a magic handheld mirror one day and found his mother's reflection and used it to reflect his mother's affection towards him.
 His father threw away the mirror, prompting Visrava to kill him, becoming a psychopath in the process.

 Later, they meet the successor of the Swamiji who performed the exorcism on the radio station and learn that Visrava tried to enter the station to retrieve the mirror but was thwarted by his predecessor.
 Raghava and his group accidentally broke the mirror, making Visrava believe that they killed his mother, and hence he wanted to kill them.
 The Swamiji suggests that they bring a belonging associated with Visrava to destroy him.
 Raghava lets Visrava possess him and fights with him, learning that Visrava's locket is the only way to lock him.
 He has Mythu get the locket from the basement and gives it to the Swamiji, who locks Visrava in a dome.
-A few days later, Raghava and Mythu are speaking about their future during their vacation when Raghava asks Mythu how Visrava saw his mother's reflection in the mirror, revealing that Visrava's mother's spirit was the reflection Visrava was seeing the whole time.
+A few days later, Raghava and Mythu are speaking about their future during their vacation when Raghava asks Mythu how Visrava saw his mother's reflection and how he became a monster from being innocent only after getting the mirror and asked the question that 'Is his monstrous nature his own or his mother's?, revealing that Visrava's mother's spirit was the reflection Visrava was seeing the whole time.